microsoft/TemplateStudio/docs/activation.md

 ## Sample: Add activation from File Association

-We are going now trying to create a new ActivationHandler to understand how to extend the ActivationService in our project.
-In this case, we are going to add a markdown files (.md) reader in our app.
+We are going to create a new ActivationHandler to understand how to extend the ActivationService in our project.
+In this case, we are going to add a markdown files (.md) reader to our app.

-The following code is thougt to be added in a WTS MVVM Basic app.
+The following code is thought to be added in a WTS MVVM Basic app.

-For viewing the markdown a MarkdownTextBlock from the [Windows Community Toolkit](https://github.com/Microsoft/WindowsCommunityToolkit) was added.
+For viewing the markdown a MarkdownTextBlock from the [Windows Community Toolkit](https://github.com/Microsoft/WindowsCommunityToolkit) is used.

-### Add Page and ViewModel to show the opened file
+### 1. Add Page and ViewModel to show the opened file

-**MarkdownPage.xaml**
+Add the following files to your project

+**Views/MarkdownPage.xaml**

 ```xml
 <Page